 To the extent a website’s design enhances this process, there is a match between form (design) and marketing.

 Also remember that people want to buy from other people, which presents a challenge online.
-One way to develop relationships with online users is social media.
-What is an example of design fitting function?
-In this case, your company or organization social media activity might be emphasized on your website.
+One way to develop relationships with online users is through social media.
+What is an example of a design fitting function?
+In this case, your company or organization’s social media activity might be emphasized on your website.

 Here is another example of the relationship between design and marketing.
 When we design websites, we focus on who the users will be and what they might expect related to layout, clear instructions and labeling on a website.
 You can see how without those basics in place, made appropriate for a specific audience, the best marketing strategy in the world will get lost.

 Of course, many other marketing goals are equally important, considerations such as affiliate and associate programs, blogs, email marketing, and more.
 Equally important is understanding exactly what customers want.

 ***But to successfully establish a brand, to forge a business

 What makes a good website?
 It is up-to-date, attention-grabbing, mobile-friendly, and designed with users in mind.
 We’ve designed so many websites and devoted so much time and training to figure out how the best websites are designed; we are confidently ready to do it for you!